-Two new wireless phones launched by Sprint include the carrier's lowest-priced CDMA 1X EV-DO phone, the $49.99 Samsung-made Rant.
+Overland Park, Kansas – Two new cellular phones launched today by Sprint include the carrier’s lowest priced CDMA 1X EV-DO phone, the $49.99 Samsung-made Rant.

 Previously, the carrier’s opening price for a phone with high-speed EV-DO data service was $79.99, below which only basic voice-only phones had been available, a spokeswoman said.

 The QWERTY-equipped Rant, along with Samsung’s new music-focused Highnote at $99.99, are among the

 The QWERTY-equipped Rant, a horizontal slider, is Sprint’s lowest priced EV-DO phone at $49.

 carrier’s first three handsets incorporating Sprint’s proprietary One Click customizable user interface, which lets users personalize a phone’s home screen to display shortcuts (or tiles on the carousel-like user interface) to often-used wireless data services, features and Web sites.
 One Click also appears on the new Lotus phone.

 Prices are with a two-year contract after a $50 mail-in rebate

 The Rant features a horizontal slider with a full QWERTY keyboard.
 It’s available in red or black, and Best Buy exclusively offers a purple model.

 The music-focused Samsung Highnote features a scroll wheel, which slides up to reveal a dial pad and slides down to reveal stereo speakers.
 It’s available in red or blue.

 Both new cellular phones feature 2-megapixel camera/camcorder, stereo Bluetooth with audible caller ID, expandable memory up to 16GB, and speaker-independent voice recognition.
 The Highnote adds a 3.5mm headphone.